GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2026-01-02 15:22:46 IST
+This content is dynamically generated in Indian Time (IST): 2026-01-02 15:42:28 IST

 Current Weather in Coimbatore:
-Temperature: 28.88 °C
+Temperature: 27.88 °C
-Condition: broken clouds
+Condition: haze